 - Internet Explorer 11 support has recently been discontinued

 - The Windows 10 Mail client has reportedly been deleting emails from synced Gmail accounts

-- On iOS, drafts won’t synchronise across different accounts
+- On iOS, drafts won’t synchronize across different accounts

 - Creating new mailboxes (labels) isn’t supported from within Apple Mail.

-Gmail advises sticking with either Google Chrome, Firefox, Safari, or Microsoft Edge.
+Gmail advises sticking with either Google Chrome, Firefox, Safari, or Microsoft Edge internet browsers.